lclausse/salary_sdworx/README.md

 ## How to Use

 1. Place your SD Worx PDF salary sheets in a folder named `sdworks_<yourname>`.
-2. (Optional) Add your per diem Excel file as `perdiems.xlsx` in the main directory.
+2. (Optional) Add your per diem Excel file as `perdiems.xlsx` in the main directory and follow the same structure as `perdiems_template.xlsx`.
 3. Run the script:
  - The Windows executable: **`salary_analysis.exe`**
  - Or the Python source code: **`salary_analysis.py`** (you need python installed and the libraries)